zeta-chain/docs/docs/developers/omnichain/tutorials/staking.md

 allowed to be its own beneficiary).
 Only the staker can withdraw the staked tokens from the contract and withdraw to the chain from which they originate.

-Only the beneficiary can withdraw the rewards from the contract.
+Only the beneficiary can claim the rewards from the contract.

 For simplicity this contract will be compatible with one of the connected chains at a time.
 The chain ID of the connected chain will be passed to the contract